ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/start/platform-guides/cloudflare-workers/overview.markdown

 Once started, the Worker will be running on a localhost address through the Miniflare tunnel infrastructure.

-Open the local address in your browser (e.g. http://localhost:7071) and you should see a message like this:
+Open the browser by pressing the "B" key (e.g. http://localhost:7071) and you should see a message like this:

 `Successfully connected to Node A`